defold/doc/docs/en/manuals/editor-preferences.md

 Code editor font
 : Name of a system installed font to use in the code editor.

+Zoom on Scroll
+: Whether to change the font size when scrolling in the code editor while holding Cmd/Ctrl button.

 ### Open script files in Visual Studio Code